-US stock futures rise on easing trade worries
+US stocks open slightly higher encouraged by GDP data

 Continue Reading Below

-The Dow Jones Industrial Average futures were up 0.30 percent, the S&P 500 was higher by 0.35 percent and futures on the Nasdaq Composite added 0.34 percent.
+In other data from the U.S. Commerce Department on Thursday, the U.S. trade deficit in goods widened slightly in April, rising to a seasonally adjusted $72.1 billion from $71.9 billion.

-The yield on the U.S. 10-year Treasury rose to 2.27 percent from 2.24 percent, a sign that investors may be less interested in safe investments than they were earlier this week.
-The price and yield on bonds move in opposite directions.
+Meanwhile, Chinese Vice Foreign Minister Zhang Hanhui accused the U.S. of "economic terrorism" when speaking to reporters in Beijing.
+“We oppose a trade war but are not afraid of a trade war.
+This kind of deliberately provoking trade disputes is naked economic terrorism, economic chauvinism, economic bullying,” Zhang said, according to Reuters.

-Aaron Anderson, senior vice president of research at Fisher Investments, said investors should consider President Trump’s likely willingness to resolve matters with China ahead of the American 2020 election campaign, according to the Wall Street Journal.
+But investors should consider President Trump’s likely willingness to resolve matters with China ahead of the American 2020 election campaign, Aaron Anderson, senior vice president of research at Fisher Investments, told the Wall Street Journal.

 “He would much rather go into that campaign season with some sort of trade victory than continuing to be embroiled in this trade spat with China,” Anderson said.